hassanowner/game-hover-list/README.md

-# 🎮 Interactive Game List with Hover Effects
+m# 🎮 Interactive Game List with Hover Effects

 This project showcases a **responsive and interactive game list**.
 When you hover over any game card, it expands smoothly and reveals beautifully animated details about the game, resembling a mini game review panel.